panoukos41/Navigation/README.md

 ## Contribute

-Contributions are welcome and appreceated, before you create a pull request please open a [GitHub Issue](https://github.com/panoukos41/navigation/issues/new) to discuss what needs changing and or fixing if the issue doesn't exist!
+Contributions are welcome and appreciated, before you create a pull request please open a [GitHub Issue](https://github.com/panoukos41/navigation/issues/new) to discuss what needs changing and or fixing if the issue doesn't exist!